SteveJustin1963/tec-MINT/README.md

-# "Go on, punch yourself in the nuts with MINT, there are many good reasons! "
+# tec-MINT - Go on, punch yourself in the nuts with MINT, there are many good reasons!

-# tec-MINT

 # WARNING
 THIS IS A PROFOUND STEP FORWARD IN SOFTWARE DEVELOPMENT FOR THE TEC-1.